jtomkins/corise-advanced-sql/Walker-Week-4.md

 /*
-per requirements consolidate to one record/row per customer aggregate on customer key, and use listagg to combine order key values into a comma seperated list while aggregating might as well grab the last order date and total sum on parts */ consolidated_customer_orders as (
+per requirements consolidate to one record/row per customer aggregate on customer key, and use listagg to combine order key values into a comma seperated list while aggregating might as well grab the last order date and sum on part price */ consolidated_customer_orders as (